Prathamesh181001/Boston_Housing_Price_Prediction/README.md

     conda create -p venv python==3.12
     '''

-    Work has stopped because environment is not activating.
+    Environment was not activating.
+So we have installed all python libraries in base environment.